-Letters of intent for Theme partnerships should be submitted by email to picstheme@uvic.ca before 14 February 2020, 5 p.m.
-PST.
+Letters of intent for Theme partnerships should be submitted by email to picstheme@uvic.ca before November 15th, 2021 (11:59 PST).
 Acknowledgement of the submission will be sent by PICS to applicants upon receipt of the LOI.
+If you do not receive a receipt email within a week, phone (250) 853-3595.